CodeYourFuture/syllabus/docs/git/index.md

 By the end of this class, you should be able to:

+* Explain why Git is a useful tool.
 * Get a copy of your homework questions onto your computer.
   * (To _clone_ a repository).
 * Save your answers, and send them to our volunteers.